 Nitin joined Watsi on April 23rd, 2013.
 Eight years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nitin's most recent donation traveled 8,200 miles to support Marher, a playful toddler from Ethiopia, to heal his birth condition.
+Nitin's most recent donation traveled 8,500 miles to support Dismas, a taxi driver from Kenya, to fund fracture repair surgery so that he can walk and work again.

 Nitin has funded healthcare for 98 patients in 14 countries.